GrolarDan/poc-service-versioning/README.md

 `http://localhost:3101`

 # Process of version update
-1. Create a new version of the PWS service (e.g. V2) with the new structure of the event.
+1. Create a new version of the PHS service (e.g. V2) with the new structure of the event.
+   1. Update model class `Book` enhancing with the `genreId` field.
-   1. Create a new class `BookV2Dto` with the new structure of the event.
+   2. Create a new class `BookV2Dto` with the new structure of the event.
-   2. Update the `NotificationService` class to publish both event versions.
+   3. Update the `NotificationService` class to publish both event versions.
-   3. Deploy the new version of the service (PWS) with the new structure of the event.
+   4. Deploy the new version of the service (PHS) with the new structure of the event.
 2. Create a new version of the event handler in the AYCRS and AWS services.
    1. Create a new class `BookEventV2Dto` with the new structure of the event.
    2. Create a new class `BookEventV2Handler` to handle the new version of the event.